ValerieThoma/ShoeboxProject-front-end-only/README.md

 			userObj.userEmail = localStorage.getItem('userEmail'+i)
 ```
 ```
-	script to login to the ubuntu aws site and named it awscript, and put it in the directory that my terminal opens into so it changes the directory automatically and then logs in cd desktop/digitalcrafts sudo ssh -i 'alsawskeys.pem' ubuntu@ec2-18-221-235-147.us-east-2.compute.amazonaws.com
+	wrote a script to login to the ubuntu aws site and named it awscript, and put it in the directory that my terminal opens into so it changes the directory automatically and then logs in\

+cd desktop/digitalcrafts
+sudo ssh -i 'alsawskeys.pem' ubuntu@ec2-18-221-235-147.us-east-2.compute.amazonaws.com
 ```
 ```
-	to run this script, open a terminal and run: sh awscript
+	to run this script, open a terminal and run:

+sh awscript
 ```
 ## Screenshots: